nonsodaniel/Password-generator/README.md

 [App Demo]()

-Thanks to Florin Pop for the mentorship.
+Thanks to Florin Pop for the #100DaysOfCodeChallenge.